What Is Non-Small Cell Lung Cancer?

 NSCLC can be life-threatening, and this is made worse by the fact that 8 out of 10 patients are only diagnosed after the cancer has spread.

 Go to a doctor as soon as possible if you might have lung cancer.
-Getting treatments quickly will give you the best chance of living longer with NSCLC.
+Quickly getting treatments will give you the best chance of living longer with NSCLC.
 If you’re diagnosed in the cancer’s early stages, doctors might be able to cure you.

 Is non-small cell lung cancer the same as mesothelioma?

-Finally, mesothelioma is only caused by asbestos exposure while NSCLC can be caused by smoking, asbestos, radon, and other factors.
+Further, the two cancers must be treated differently.
 Talk to your doctor to make sure you’ve been properly diagnosed before starting treatment.

 Can non-small cell lung cancer spread?